“Privacy is Freedom”, SlickVPN exclaims on their website. We agree!

 The account dashboard was quite nice to have.
 It listed your subscription details and credentials.
 You will easily find out if your subscription about to expire.

 Also, moving through the site randomly logged me out.
 It is rather annoying when you’re incognito all the time and don’t save any passwords.

-Product Interface: Looks a little old (hello, 1999 is calling, it wants its UI back!)
+Product Interface: Looks a little old (hello, 1999 is calling)